itgall/photonics-component-library/README.md

 | **Fiber Optics** | 489 | 3 | 2 | 2,934 |
 | **Free-Space Optics** | 390 | 3 | 2 | 2,340 |

-The library covers virtually every component encountered in modern photonics laboratories and systems, organized into clearly labeled categories for easy browsing.
+The library attempts to cover virtually every component encountered in modern photonics laboratories and systems, organized into clearly labeled categories for easy browsing.

 ## Rendering Styles